crcx/parable/docs/stdlib.md

 ## and

+Perform a bitwise AND operation on the two values provided.

     number:a number:b -- number:result

 This is a primitive corresponding to a byte code.

 ## or

+Perform a bitwise OR operation on the two values provided.

     number:a number:b -- number:result

 This is a primitive corresponding to a byte code.

 ## xor

+Perform a bitwise XOR operation on the two values provided.

     number:a number:b -- number:result